james-andrewsmith/reddit/readme.md

 =================

-This is a library to interact with www.reddit.com (or any other website which uses reddit - as it's open source), from any Mono (coming soon) or  C# / .NET
+This is a library to interact with www.reddit.com (or any other website which uses reddit - as it's open source), from any Mono (coming soon) or  C# / .NET application.

-Requirements:
+Current Requirements:
 - .NET 4.0 / VS2010
 - NSOUP, as we parse HTML in some place
 - Newtonsoft JSON.NET

 To get started:
 - Look at the wiki for this repository
 - If you prefer to dive into code, checkout the com.reddit.api.tests project

 To get started -- have a look at the unit tests in com.reddit.tests, make sure you create an app.config file with the following keys setup.

 ``` xml